lotembenatar/SecureViewerProject/README.md

 ## Secure display of sensitive documents project

-### Calender will be found here and some of the project code
+### Project files will be found here
+### Including calender, demos, documentations and diagrams

+### The project source code will be protected by Intel Corporation